mrSnow-tr/PortaLink/README.md

 Sharelink uses **Cloudflare `cloudflared`** to establish the public tunnel.

-PortaLink can automatically download the binary for supported Linux architectures when no suitable installation is found.
+Sharelink can automatically download the binary for supported Linux architectures when no suitable installation is found.

 Supported automatic Linux architectures currently include: